 WHEN AND WHERE ?

-The Course begins with a week in London, based in the National Gallery, Christie’s and Tate Modern, and ends with the options , charged as extras , of a week in Florence and six days in Rome.
+The Course begins with a week in London, based in our space in the Nash rooms at the ICA on The Mall, Tate Modern, and ends with the options , charged as extras , of a week in Florence and six days in Rome.
 The heart of the experience is Venice.
 Being genuinely resident in this most beautiful and historic city is something that nobody can forget.
 The calm enjoyment of living in Venice, where everyone can find their own pace to let the information and sensations filter through, is a vital ingredient of the Course.

 THE FLORENCE AND ROME OPTIONS

 The Florence and Rome options are a major part of the Italian experience, which the majority of our students attend.
 They are offered as an option as it may be difficult to commit because some students may have other unchangeable commitments, or for financial reasons.
 A memorable feature of these options is our highly privileged private visits, especially in Rome, to the Vatican Museums, including Raphael’s Stanze and the Sistine Chapel.